 What is the time commitment for volunteering?

 For classes running between September and June, we ask volunteers to commit to at least 1.5 hours, once a week, for an entire session (sessions run between 7 weeks and 15 weeks long).
 Our summer volunteers are asked to commit to one full week of volunteering, Monday – Friday in July and August.
-Volunteers are, as always, welcome to volunteer more, as our schedule and availability permits!

 Can I just finish my community service hours and be done volunteering?